“Dead is Dead” no ghosts, spirits or souls…

-No ghosts are not possible, as at no time did magic get added to our natural evolution.
+No ghosts are not possible, think otherwise?
+Well, at no time did magic, get added to our natural evolution.

 Ghost believers will most likely keep believing and close in on the belief while also closing out the reason and evidence debunking the belief in ghosts.
 They can believe as they wish and no amount of that belief makes a thing such as ghosts true.

 Let’s address the thinking that if energy cannot be created or destroyed but only change form, what happens to our body’s energy when we die, why not ghosts?

 “According to Benjamin Radford, a Live Science Contributor, it may seem like a reasonable assumption — unless you understand basic physics.
 The answer is very simple, and not at all mysterious.
 After a person dies, the energy in his or her body goes where all organisms’ energy goes after death: into the environment.
 The energy is released in the form of heat, and transferred into the animals that eat us (i.e., wild animals if we are left unburied, or worms and bacteria if we are interred), and the plants that absorb us.
 There is no bodily “energy” that survives death to be detected or seen.
 So are ghosts real?
 Science says NO.” Ref

 You still believe in ghosts because you think you have seen or felt them?
 Well think again it’s all just in your head.